cyberbotics/webots/docs/guide/appearances.md

 ### Rubber Field Summary

 - `type`: Defines the rubber type.
 This field accepts the following values: `"flat"` and `"dotted"`.

+- `colorOverride`: Defines the default color multiplied with the texture color.

 - `textureTransform`: Defines an optional 2d texture transform.